andrewjw/site/_posts/2011-10-11-beating-google-with-couchdb-celery-and-whoosh-part-5.md

 ---
 In this post we'll continue building the backend for our search engine by implementing the algorithm we designed in the last post for ranking pages.
-We'll also build a index of our pages with
-<a href="https://bitbucket.org/mchaput/whoosh/wiki/Home">Whoosh</a>, a pure-Python full-text indexer and
+We'll also build a index of our pages with [Whoosh](https://bitbucket.org/mchaput/whoosh/wiki/Home), a pure-Python full-text indexer and query engine.
-query engine.

 To calculate the rank of a page we need to know what other pages link to a given url, and how many links that page has.
-The code below is a CouchDB map called <tt>page/links_to_url</tt>.
+The code below is a CouchDB map called `page/links_to_url`.
 For each page this will output a row for each link on the page with the url linked to as the key and the page's rank and number of links as the value.